chili-publish/studio-sdk-integration-examples/README.md

-# Edtitor SDK Integration Examples
+# Editor SDK Integration Examples

 In this repository you can find some examples on integrating the editor-sdk.
 We strongly advice to always run your code in a local webserver.